parhamr/foramora/README.md

 This code uses classes to group concerns and procedural methods to interact with websites through a browser.

+It has been developed and tested on OS X; Linux and Unix variants should just work.
+Windows is not currently supported.

 ## Setup

 Dependencies: Ruby (see `.ruby-version` for version), Rubygems, curl, and libraries supporting the gems